Payment Flow

 4. Customer pays

-You then choose one supported sale-tracking path.
+You then choose one supported sale-tracking path: server-side tracking vs Stripe integration.

-Path A — Sale API
+Path A — Server-side tracking

-Your backend calls Affitor when payment succeeds.
+Your backend calls POST /api/v1/track/sale when payment succeeds.

 {